Puri (food): Preparation

-Puris are flatbreads prepared wheat flour along with either oil or ghee, enough water to form a stiff dough, and a small amount of salt.
-The flour is commonly atta; maida is used in some regions, though its use is often viewed as inferior.
-After kneading, the dough is rolled out in circles, about 10 to 12 cm across and 1 to 3 mm thick.
+Puris are flatbreads prepared with wheat flour along with either oil or ghee, enough water to form a stiff dough, and a small amount of salt.
+The proportions are approximately 48% water, 2%–8% oil, and 0.5%–1.5% salt.
+The flour is commonly atta (whole wheat).
+Maida (white flour) is used in some regions, though its use is often viewed as inferior.
+After kneading and resting, the dough is shaped into balls, about 2 to 3 cm across, typically cut from a cylinder.
+These are rolled out in circles, about 10 to 17 cm across and 1 to 3 mm thick.
 This may also be done using a chapati press or using a dough sheeting machine that may produce thousands of puris per hour.
+The oil content facilitates the rolling of the dough, preventing stickiness.